excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

 The following command will run the apidoc process

 ```
-apidoc -o publish\_PublishedWebsites\Launchpad.Web\docs -i .\\Launchpad.Web -f ".cs$" -f "_apidoc.js"
+apidoc -o publish\_PublishedWebsites\Voyage.Web\docs -i .\\Voyage.Web -f ".cs$" -f "_apidoc.js"
 ```

 Notes:
 * apidoc is assumed to have been installed as a global node module
 * -o is the output directory.
-  1. In the above example, the deployable artifacts are assumed to be placed in publish\_PublishedWebistes\Launchpad.Web\docs
+  1. In the above example, the deployable artifacts are assumed to be placed in publish\_PublishedWebistes\Voyage.Web\docs
 * -i is the input directory
   1. In the above example, it assumes the command is executed from the root repo directory.
 * -f are filters.
 These are files that will be evaluated for documentation comments.